ZachM89/HolyShift/README.md

 - Prioritizes your combo point builder when clearcasting is procced.
 - Dynamically changes the combo point threshold for Ferocious Bite so as to not waste combo points if a mob is about to die.
   - Always set to 5 combo points for bosses.
-- Automatically applies Faerie Fire at moments where it will minimally affect DPS or GCD
+- Automatically applies Faerie Fire at moments where it will minimally affect DPS or GCD(can be switched off)
   - When you are too far away to hit with a melee ability.
   - When you are about to power shift and the target doesn't already have Faerie Fire.
 - Automatically uses Cower if you are in a group and you have agro (can be switched off)